Redact Sensitive Data From Your Logs On-Prem by Using Observability Pipelines | Datadog

 Observability Pipelines’ sensitive data redaction helps you efficiently navigate the complexities of data privacy laws and maintain customer trust in a global landscape.
 To enable automatic redaction of sensitive data, start by setting up the Observability Pipelines Worker.
 Then, configure your pipelines to use OOTB or custom rules to sanitize your logs before they leave your infrastructure.

 To learn how you can automatically identify and redact sensitive data from your logs in Datadog, check out our blog post on Sensitive Data Scanner.
-See our related blog posts to learn how Observability Pipelines can help you manage your log volume, ship logs to more than one destination, and archive logs in Datadog.
+See our related blog posts to learn how Observability Pipelines can help you manage your log volume, ship logs to multiple destinations, and archive logs in Datadog.
 And if you’re new to Datadog, sign up for a